Rent when you grow

 -

 Renting a Modal A10G for a 12-hour batch fine-tune.
-Per-second billing on a long batch job is the worst of both worlds — you pay serverless premium for non-serverless usage.
-Use RunPod or Vast.ai for training; reserve Modal for serving.
+Per-second billing on a long batch job costs more than RunPod or Vast.ai for the same work.
+Use RunPod or Vast.ai for training; use Modal for serving.

 -